Skip to main content

 Tamil Nadu has historically maintained an open and investor-friendly approach to agricultural land.
 There have never been severe restrictions based on professional background or non-agricultural income.

-Current Status: Any Indian citizen can buy agricultural land up to 59.95 acres.
+Current Status: A resident Indian buyer can buy agricultural land up to 59.95 acres.

 The 5 Essential Checks Before Buying Farmland